 Why Your Instagram Stories Look Blurry?

-• Incorrect Dimensions: If your media doesn’t fit the standard Story aspect ratio, Instagram is forced to crop or compress it, leading to a loss in quality.
+• Incorrect Dimensions: If your media doesn’t fit the standard 9:16 aspect ratio, Instagram is forced to crop or resize it.

-• Data Saver Mode: This Instagram setting is designed to save mobile data by reducing the quality of media uploads.
+• Data Saver Mode: This setting is designed to save your mobile data by intentionally reducing the quality of media uploads.

-• Weak Internet Connection: A slow or unstable Wi-Fi or cellular connection can cause Instagram to heavily compress your content to ensure the upload finishes.
+• Weak Internet Connection: A slow or unstable Wi-Fi or cellular connection can cause Instagram to heavily compress your content.

-• Outdated App or Glitches: An old version of the app or a corrupted cache can cause bugs that interfere with media uploads.
+• Outdated App: An old version of the app can cause glitches that interfere with media uploads.

 Don’t let blurry stories ruin your content.
-Here’s a checklist of solutions to help you get that crisp, clear quality back.
+Use this checklist of solutions to get that crisp, clear quality back.

-This is the most crucial step.
+This is the most critical step.
 Instagram has a setting that allows you to prioritize quality over data usage.
 Make sure it’s turned on.

 • Go to your Instagram profile.